platformio/platformio-docs/en/stable/_sources/boards/espressif32/motorgo_mini_1.rst.txt

 You can switch between debugging :ref:`debugging_tools` using :ref:`projectconf_debug_tool` option in :ref:`projectconf`.

-Briki MBC-WB - ESP32 does not have on-board debug probe and **IS NOT READY** for debugging.
+MotorGo Mini 1 (ESP32-S3) does not have on-board debug probe and **IS NOT READY** for debugging.
 You will need to use/buy one of external probe listed below.

 .. list-table::
   :header-rows:  1